offthewallace/DP_CNN/README.md

 train_CNN.py: the main CNN program includes the fuction of getting data, create the training model and the training CNN process.

+train_teacher.py: it is the part for training the divide teacher models, I am currently working on this one.

+aggregation.py : TODO.

+training_student.py: TODO

+Analysis: TODO

 TODO: train_CNN modified the model  part  and finsih that py file 11.27

 11.29 finish the aggragation part into Keras